Advice & Support with LGBTQ+ Breakups & Separation

 A Relationship-End Shock

-When you learn that your relationship has ended, the idea of using counselling to process separation (either alone, or with your ex-partner) may not be welcome… initially.
+When you learn that your relationship has ended, the idea of using counselling to process separation (either alone or with your ex-partner) may not be welcome… initially.

-This is also where a couples counsellor can help you (and your partner, together) look at what has happened with cool, clear eyes.
+The situation is also where a couples counsellor can help you (and your partner, together) look at what has happened with cool, clear eyes.
 The facts may not change, but your ability to process and make informed decisions can change.

 On Death or a Terminal Diagnosis